dakofler/Compyute/README.md

 model.to_device(cp.cuda)  # move model to GPU
 ```

-Alternatively, models can also be built entirely from scratch by defining custom classes that inherit from the `Container` class.
+Alternatively, models can also be built entirely from scratch by defining custom classes that inherit from the `Module` class.

 With custom models, the user defines what modules to use and how data and gradients flow through the network.
 Models are generally composed of one or more `Modules`. `Compyute` provides a variety of modules such as activation, normalization, linear, convolutional and recurrent layers with more to come.